-The ice slabs on the river groan when the terce sun strikes them, cracking as the cold night lifts to expose them anew.
+The ice slabs on the river groan when the terce sun strikes them, cracking as the cold night lifts to expose them.

 I listen to their shifting from here, above the sound of wood Tonight at vespers the incense was so thick it filled my lungs, wove into my hair, my clothes, my soul.
 It engulfed me as he prayed: let your love be like incense.